Meet the Pages of Honour and Ladies in Attendance at the King’s Coronation

-Meet the Pages of Honour and Ladies in Attendance at the King’s coronation
+Who were the Pages of Honour and Ladies in Attendance at the King’s coronation?

 Family friends and close relatives have been chosen for the key supporting roles by Charles and Camilla